One Day in Prague Itinerary for First Time Visitors

 Visiting the monastery and paying the small entry fee doesn’t get you full access to the library, so if you’re keen to get a full tour of the library then there are some private tours available and you can also contact the monastery themselves, especially if you are interested in an academic or theological purpose!

-Prague is also the perfect base to explore more of the Czech Republic – day trips or weekend trips to places like Kutna Hora, Cesky Krumlov or Karlovy Vary.
-Karlovy Vary is only 2 hours away from Prague and is perfect for a day trip – check out Aurelia’s post on what to do when visiting!
+Karlovy Vary is a popular destination that’s only 2 hours away from Prague.
+This city is perfect for a day or weekend trip to relax – check out Aurelia’s post on what to do when visiting Karlovy Vary!

 Eat & Drink